Vishnu-V-Dev-clg/seren_stress_app/README.md

 The application will open automatically in the **Chrome browser**.

-Note: Databse Access is not included in this repo, contact authorities for the access.
+Note: Database Access is not included in this repo, contact authorities for the access.

 ---